Chat-Scene++: Exploiting Context-Rich Object Identification for 3D LLM: Experiments

 In practical applications of 3D scene understanding, capturing indoor RGB video scans is more straightforward than reconstructing 3D point clouds from RGB-D images.
 To evaluate our model's adaptability to 2D-only input (RGB scans) for 3D indoor scenes, we conduct experiments on ScanNet~\cite{scannet} and VSI-Bench~\cite{vsi-bench}.

-Our process for video is as follows: First, we use the DEVA~\cite{deva} video detector to identify and track objects across frames.
-Next, we extract features for these tracked objects using the Uni3D~\cite{uni3d} encoder.
+Our process for video is as follows: First, we use the video detector DEVA~\cite{deva} to identify and track objects across frames.
+Next, we extract features for tracked objects using the Uni3D~\cite{uni3d} encoder.
 For visual grounding task, we evaluate the grounding results using 2D masks on the video frames.

 \textbf{Tasks and metrics.} For ScanNet dataset, we evaluate visual grounding and VQA on 2D video.
 For visual grounding, we project the ground-truth 3D object onto 2D masks in the video frames to calculate the Intersection over Union (IoU).
 To evaluate performance over an entire video of length $L$, we concatenate the predicted per-frame masks $\{\mathbf{M}^{\mathrm{p}}_i\in\mathbb{R}^{H \times W} \}_{i=1...L}$ and ground-truth masks $\{\mathbf{M}^{\mathrm{g}}_i\in\mathbb{R}^{H \times W} \}_{i=1...L}$ into spatiotemporal volumes, $\mathbf{\tilde{M}}^\mathrm{p}$ and $\mathbf{\tilde{M}}^\mathrm{g}$, respectively.
 We then propose a Spatial-Temporal IoU (ST-IoU) to measure the overlap between these volumes.
 Using this metric, we report accuracy at 0.25 and 0.5 ST-IoU thresholds (Acc@0.25, Acc@0.5).
 For VQA, we use the standard annotations and metrics from ScanQA and SQA3D.